Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 Key highlights of the work we have undertaken so far in reducing the risk of any slavery and human trafficking within our Prevention and Protection procedures is set out below.

-• Staff from across Prevention and Protection have attended workshops,
+• Staff from across Prevention and Protection have attended workshops and webinars to further develop understanding in this area.

-• The HFRS core skills framework reflects Modern Slavery as essential knowledge when delivering any Prevention and Protection activities.
+The HFRS core skills framework reflects Modern Slavery as essential knowledge when delivering any Prevention and Protection activities.

 Training

 • Mandatory Modern Slavery awareness e-learning module is made available to all staff to raise greater awareness across the organisation, which includes relevant definitions, legislation, roles and responsibilities, procedures, that refers to both modern slavery and human trafficking, and educate individuals how to report concerns.
-This training directs staff to reporting procedures in line with the HFRS safeguarding policy, position statement and standard delivery guidance.
+This training directs staff to reporting procedures in line with the HFRS safeguarding policy, position statement and policy delivery guidance.
 It has been endorsed by the HMSP.
 Further safeguarding training (including refresher training) is available depending on the individual’s role.

 • Procurement staff have undertaken the CIPS Ethics learning and assessment.
 The Ethical Procurement and Supply eLearning Programme and Test have been refreshed and adapted.
 Developed for all levels of procurement professionals, the programme and test enable individuals and organisations to hone their skills and knowledge, and ultimately to demonstrate their commitment to ethical procurement and sustainable supply chains.

-Performance Targets 2022/23
+Performance Targets 2024/25

 100% of staff have completed the mandatory Modern Slavery awareness e-learning module.